 - (4) 1The appointment of examiners for the suitability examination needs the approval of the doctoral committee.
 2The examination last at least 90 minutes and takes place in the presence of all three examiners.
 3A record of the examination is kept.
-4The oral doctoral suitability test is passed when the average grade of the performance in all three subjects is at least 2.5.
-5The dean informs the candidate in writing, including justification and information on the possibilities of contestation and appeal. - (5) 1The scientific project must be done following the oral examination in the Natural Sciences Faculty III and should be restricted in terms of the topic and definition of the project so that it can be completed within six months.
-2The scientific project is considered rejected if it is not submitted in accordance with the deadline.
-3The project is to be evaluated by the person setting it and a further professor or associate professor (Hochschullehrer) as referees.
-4The project is considered accepted when both referees recommend it.
-5Should one of the referees reject the scientific project, then the doctoral committee of the faculty decided where necessary on the appointment of a further referee.
-6If the project is rejected, then the doctoral suitability test is not passed.
-7The dean informs the candidate of this in writing, which is to include justification and information on the possibilities of contestation and appeal.
-8The dean informs the candidate of the acceptance of the scientific project in writing.
-9The doctoral committee of the Faculty of Biology and Pre-Clinical Medicine takes into account any scientific work undertaken by the candidate as part of their studies to that date, unless there is a significant difference in regards to the skills gained (learning outcomes).

-- (6) The Natural Sciences Faculty III does not allow exceptions to the doctoral suitability test according to § 6 Par.
-6. - (7) 1The 45 credit points in accordance with § 5 Para.
+4The oral doctoral suitability test is passed when the average grade of the performance in all three subjects is 2.5 or better.
+5The dean informs the candidate in writing, including justification and information on the possibilities of contestation and appeal. - (5) The scientific project must be done following the oral examination in the Natural Sciences Faculty III and should be restricted in terms of the topic and definition of the project so that it can be completed within six months.
+The scientific project is considered rejected if it is not submitted in accordance with the deadline.
+The project is to be evaluated by the person setting it and a further professor or associate professor (Hochschullehrer) as referees.
+The project is considered accepted when both referees recommend it.
+Should one of the referees reject the scientific project, then the doctoral committee of the faculty decided where necessary on the appointment of a further referee.
+If the project is rejected, then the doctoral suitability test is not passed.
+The dean informs the candidate of this in writing, which is to include justification and information on the possibilities of contestation and appeal.
+The dean informs the candidate of the acceptance of the scientific project in writing.
+The doctoral committee of the Faculty of Biology and Pre-Clinical Medicine takes into account any scientific work undertaken by the candidate as part of their studies to that date, unless there is a significant difference in regards to the skills gained (learning outcomes). - (6) The Natural Sciences Faculty III does not allow exceptions to the doctoral suitability test according to § 6 Par.
+6. - (7) The 45 credit points in accordance with § 5 Para.
 5 Clause 3 are to be comprised of two specialization modules or elective modules including the module examinations.
-2In such cases, the module examinations take the place of the doctoral suitability test in accordance with § 6. - (8) 1In case of § 5 Para.
-4 No. 3, the supervisor of the doctoral project is to attest to the equivalence of an accreditation dissertation (Zulassungsarbeit) with a master's or diplom thesis.
-2Such equivalence generally exists when the time allotted for work on the topic of the accreditation dissertation (Zulassungsarbeit) was at least six months. - (9) 1The minimum grade in accordance with § 5 Para.
-6 Clause 1 is fixed at 2.0.
-2If the minimum grade has not been achieved, then generally a doctoral suitability examination (§ 6) is to be taken.
-3The doctoral committee can waive the doctoral suitability test should the supervisor provide corresponding justification.
+In such cases, the module examinations take the place of the doctoral suitability test in accordance with § 6. - (8) Where § 5 Para.
+4 No. 3 is applied, the supervisor of the doctoral project is to attest to the equivalence of an accreditation dissertation with a master's or diplom thesis.
+Such equivalence generally exists when the time allotted for work on the topic of the accreditation dissertation (Zulassungsarbeit) was at least six months. - (9) The minimum grade in accordance with § 5 Para.
+6 Clause 1 is set at "sufficient" (ausreichend; up to 4.00).
+Final examinations taken abroad are recognized unless there are significant differences in regards to the skill obtained.
+Equivalence agreements are to be taken into account.
+A certified translation is to be submitted with the original certificate.